 If you're seeing a high bounce rate from a multiple-page site, check to see that you've added the tracking code to all your pages.
 See Verifying your setup for more information.

 If all your pages contain the tracking code but you're still seeing a high bounce rate, consider:

 - Optimizing those pages so they correlate better with the search terms that bring users to your site, with ads you're running, or with keywords you've purchased

 - Changing the ads or keywords to better reflect page content

 Experiment with site-wide changes to optimize your site with Content Experiments.

 Other factors may be solely attributed to user behavior.
 For example, if a user bookmarks a page on your site, goes to it, and leaves, then that's considered a bounce.

 Because the design of your site and your Google Analytics implementation can affect your bounce rate, improving your bounce rate requires specific, custom changes to your site and setup.
 The bounce rate, and improving the bounce rate, is as individual as your business.

-Analyse specific data.
+Analyze specific data.
 A general site-wide bounce rate can vary too much due to the different marketing activities that run concurrently.
 Consider your bounce rate for specific traffic sources.
-Using other dimensions – such as medium, campaign, landing page – to evaluate your bounce rate can also be more actionable than your general bounce rate.
+Using other dimensions, like medium, campaign, landing page, to evaluate your bounce rate can also be more actionable than your general bounce rate.